Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 2

 How is the strength of a stimulus encoded by neurons?

-A. By the duration of action potentials
+A. By the frequency of action potentials

-B. By the size of action potentials
+C. By the size of action potentials

-C. By the frequency of action potentials
+D. By the duration of action potentials

 Question #10